David Ryu: COVID-19 pandemic

 In the early days of the 2020 COVID-19 pandemic, Ryu negotiated a $1.25 million international deal to bring COVID-19 tests to Los Angeles from South Korean company Seegene, when the United States faced a national testing shortage.

 Ryu authored a ban on storage unit evictions during the pandemic, which was passed into law with an urgency clause in June 2020.
-The law protects storage unit leasees from losing their belongings even if they can't make monthly payments during the pandemic.
+The law protects storage unit leasees from losing their belongings even if they could not make monthly payments during the pandemic.

 In April 2020, Ryu and other councilmembers proposed a rent increase freeze on LA's rent-stabilized units.
 The freeze was passed into law, but a broader rent freeze on all LA apartments was narrowly voted down.